cmdneo/gbemu/README.md

 - Audio support (APU implementation)
 - Mostly accurate rendering
 - Color palettes for monochrome games
-- MBC1 implementation (others to be implemented)
+- MBC1, MBC2 and MBC3(with RTC) implementation (others to be implemented)

 ## Screenshots